Worldpay UK: A guide to the payment service provider

 - Their details are then sent to the payments gateway, where the payment is authorised

-As well as making life easier for customers, the Worldpay Payment Gateway also has a number of benefits for merchants:
+As well as making life easier for customers, Worldpay’s payment gateway also offers a number of benefits for merchants:

 - Flexibility – Worldpay has a package built for businesses of all shapes and sizes

-- Business Manager Tool – This built-in feature lets you manage all your transactions, and access key reports and insights
+- Business Manager Tool – This built-in feature lets you manage all your transactions, as well as access key reports and insights

-- Fraud protection – Worldpay is known for its offers advanced fraud protection, reliability, and user-friendly system
+- Fraud protection – Worldpay is known for its advanced fraud protection, reliability, and user-friendly system

 Worldpay card machines make it easy for your customers to pay using most major electronic payments methods, including contactless and mobile wallets like Apple Pay and Google Pay.